Name: chilli, chilli pepper (Capsicum species, mainly Capsicum annum, C. chinense and C. frutescens).

 Chilli has very few pest and disease problems.
 Aphids may attack new growth, and fruit fly may sting ripening fruit.

-How to start a herb garden: mix and match your flavour options with a herb garden.
+Herbs: mix and match your flavour options with a herb garden.

 Ginger: this must-have Asian flavouring can make an excellent garden or potted plant.